Roasted Tomato Poblano Salsa has a delicious fresh and smoky flavor. It's fantastic with chips, tacos, burritos, or to top meats, chicken and fish.

 - Grape and Plum Salsa

 - 2 tablespoons olive oil

 - 2 pounds tomatoes

-- 1 medium-large poblano chili pepper
+- ½ pound poblano chili pepper (about 2 medium-sized peppers)

-- 3/4 cup yellow onion, finely chopped
+- ¾ cup yellow onion, finely chopped

-- 1/3 cup fresh cilantro, washed and dried, finely chopped
+- ⅓ cup fresh cilantro, washed and dried, finely chopped

-- sea salt freshly ground black pepper, and sugar to taste
+- salt and freshly ground pepper to taste

-Use a paring knife to remove the cores from the tomatoes and cut them in half.
+- Roast the tomatoes and garlic: Use a paring knife to remove the cores from the tomatoes and cut them in half horizontally.
 Cut an "X" on the round side of each half -- just enough of a slit to break the skin.
 Place the tomatoes flat side down on the baking sheet.
 Add the garlic cloves to an empty space on the baking sheet.
-Roast the tomatoes and garlic in the preheated 500 degree F oven until the garlic is golden and the tomatoes are sizzling and beginning to brown, and the skin is beginning to pull away from the "X," about 15 minutes.
-(Check the garlic about half way through as they might brown sooner.
-Take them off whenever they're ready.)
+Place in the preheated 500°F oven until the garlic is golden and the tomatoes are sizzling and the skin is beginning to pull away from the "X," about 10 minutes.
+Remove the baking sheet from the oven and let the tomatoes cool for at least 5 minutes.

-To roast the poblano and jalapeño peppers: Cut them in half, remove all of the seeds, and place them round side up on a foil-lined baking sheet.
+- Roast the poblano and jalapeño peppers: Cut them in half, remove the seeds and pith, and place them round side up on a baking sheet.
 Place them directly under the broiler until the skin is fairly evenly charred and blistered, about 2 minutes.
 Remove the baking sheet from under the broiler and let the peppers cool for a few minutes.
 Use your hands or the dull side of a paring knife to remove the skin.
 Finely chop them and add them to the bowl with the tomatoes and garlic.